Tevin026/alx-system_engineering-devops/0x1A-application_server/README.md

 0x1A.
 Application server
 ========================

--   By Sylvain Kalache, co-founder at Holberton School
+-   By Tevin Matema, co-founder at Holberton School
 -   Weight: 1
 -   Project over - took place from